phovea/phovea_data_redis/README.md

 flushall
 ```

-To load mapping, put the mapping files in the _data folder and run the following commands within the caleydo_data_redis plugin folder:
+To load mapping, put the mapping folder that includes the mapping txt files in the ```_data``` folder and run the following commands within the caleydo_data_redis plugin folder:
 ```python load_mappings.py```